 Organized into three major zones – a theater, a pattern maze, and a discovery area – the exhibit introduces visitors to fractals, spirals, the Golden Ratio, and Voronoi patterns found in nature, art, music, and architecture.
 The centerpiece, an 1,800 sq. ft. mirror maze, is a system of equilateral triangles highlighting symmetry, repetition, and tessellation.
 The discovery area includes numerous hands-on and media-based interactives.

 The traveling exhibition was designed and built for easy crating, quick set-up, and tight storage.
 Tensile fabric structures, modular graphics, forklift-friendly bases, and Erector Set-like connectors allow the exhibit to be easily set up in a matter of days.

-In 2018, the exhibit will travel to Museum of Science Boston, Arizona Science Center, and Springs Preserve Las Vegas.
+The exhibit traveled to Museum of Science Boston, Arizona Science Center, and Springs Preserve Las Vegas in 2018.

 In 2019, A Mirror Maze will be at Science World, BC Canada.